planarnetwork/dtd2mysql/README.md

 # dtd2mysql [![Build Status](https://travis-ci.org/open-track/dtd2mysql.svg?branch=master)](https://travis-ci.org/open-track/dtd2mysql)

-A import the British rail fares, routeing and timetable feeds into a database.
+An import tool for the British rail fares, routeing and timetable feeds into a database.

 Although both the timetable and fares feed are open data you will need to obtain the fares feed via the [ATOC website](http://data.atoc.org/fares-data).
 The formal specification for the data inside the feed also available on the [ATOC website](http://data.atoc.org/sites/all/themes/atoc/files/SP0035.pdf).